Billsfather/dec/Graduate re-examination/self-introduction.md

 I have a strong passion for AI and its applications in medical image analysis .
 By pursuing graduate studies, I aim to deepen my expertise in this field and contribute innovative research achievement.

-Thank you for your time and consideration.
+Thank you for your time .
 >
 _Mar25_
 ## Last Upgrade